Toby Longworth

-Toby Longworth is a British actor who has appeared on film, radio and television.
+Toby Longworth is a British actor.
+He has appeared on film, radio, and television and is best known for his role in Not Going Out as Paul.
 He is originally from Somerset, where he attended King Edward's School, Bath.
-He has worked most often as a voice actor, however, notably in several science-fiction projects, audiobooks and video games.
+However, he has worked most often as a voice actor, notably in several science-fiction projects, audiobooks, and video games.

 Biography

 Between 1984 and 1989 Longworth was part of a double-act, The Rubber Bishops with Bill Bailey, a former school friend from Bath.
 Toby left in 1989 to join the RSC.
 He was later a regular performer on the radio comedy Week Ending.

 Television

 Longworth has appeared in many TV series including The Legacy of Reginald Perrin, Nathan Barley, Nighty Night, The IT Crowd and Extras.
 Most recently he has appeared in The Stand Up Sketch Show (2019) and Breeders (2020).
 In 2022 he appeared in the first episode of Series 4 of Ghosts.
+In 2023 he made a guest appearance in Dreamland TV series.